loftuxab/alfresco-community-loftux/projects/installer/README_tomcat_linux.txt

 Manual Installations
 ====================

-For other operating systems or where MySQL or JBoss are already installed, you may need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.
+For other operating systems or where MySQL or Tomcat are already installed, you may need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.

-The Alfresco server is packaged as a war file and can be found in: c:\alfresco\tomcat\webapps\web-client.war
+The Alfresco server is packaged as a war file and can be found in:
+~/alfresco/tomcat/webapps/web-client.war

-The Alfresco 'db_setup.bat' performs the following MySQL commands:
+The Alfresco 'db_setup.sh' performs the following MySQL commands:

-c:\mysql\bin\mqslqadmin -u root -p create alfresco c:\mysql\bin\mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost'
+mqslqadmin -u root -p create alfresco mysql -u root -e "grant all on alfresco.* to 'alfresco'@'localhost'
                    identified by 'alfresco' with grant option;"

-The Alfresco 'alf_start_tc.bat' starts the database and runs Tomcat's 'run.bat'.
+The Alfresco 'alf_start_tc.sh' starts the database and runs Tomcat's 'run.sh'.
-The 'alf_stop_tc.bat' runs Tomcat's 'shutdown.bat' and shutsdown the database.
+The 'alf_stop_tc.sh' runs Tomcat's 'shutdown.sh' and shutsdown the database.